-The San Francisco Cable Car Museum overlooks the mechanisms working the cable cars so from the start kids are presented with huge and exciting devices.
+Take a look from the museum deck, which overlooks the mechanisms working the cable cars with the huge engines and winding wheels, so from the start kids are presented with huge and exciting devices.

-The key features are the three cable cars from the 1870s, one of which is the only surviving example from the world's first cable car company.
+What really stands out at the San Francisco Cable Car Museum are the three actual cable cars from the 1870s, one of which is the only surviving example from the world's first cable car company!
+Pretty amazing!

 They also have much memorabilia in terms of literature, clothing and mechanical items like vintage cable car bells.